 In a large Dutch oven preheated to medium-high heat, add the bacon slices.
 Sauté the bacon for about 5 to 6 minutes or until it becomes crispy.
 Remove the bacon from the Dutch oven with tongs and set it on a plate lined with a paper towel to cool.
 Once cool, chop the bacon and set it aside.

 Remove 2 tablespoons (30 ml) of excess bacon fat from the Dutch oven.
 Keeping the temperature at medium-high heat, melt the butter.
-Next, add the celery, carrots and onion.
+Next, add the celery, carrots, and onion.
 Sauté the veggies for a few minutes or until they become slightly softened.
 Next, add the cauliflower, garlic powder, red pepper flakes, salt and pepper.
 Using a wooden spoon, stir all the veggies and spices together making sure everything is well combined.
 Cook for another couple of minutes.
-Then add the our and continue to stir until the our has cooked out—about a minute.
+Then add the flour and continue to stir until the flour has cooked out—about a minute.

 Gradually pour in the milk, chicken stock, clam juice and add the bay leaf.
 Stir the mixture until it is well combined and bring it to a boil.
 Once at a boil, turn the chowder to a simmer.
 Simmer the chowder for about 15 minutes, or until it begins to thicken.
 Remove the bay leaf and add the chopped bacon back into the chowder along with the clams.
 Give one final, big stir and taste to make sure seasoning is to your liking.
 Add more salt and pepper, if desired.
 To serve, ladle the chowder into bowls and garnish with the parsley.